 IMPERIALISM AT THE BRINK: dECOLONIZATION, dECARBONIZATION, AND THE CRITIQUE OF CAPITALISM

 Imperialism at the Brink responds to two pressing social and political problems in the midst of the climate crisis.
 On the one hand, intensifying ecological impacts and increasingly catastrophic projections demand that we initiate a process of rapid decarbonization.
 On the other, global inequalities and uneven international development render any homogenous or ‘one fits all’ climate policy potentially hazardous.
 As powerful states grapple for control of the climate mitigation process and pursuit national security in response to migration, developing states are left to contend with increasing ecological vulnerability wrought by colonialism and imperialism.
-In popular political discourse, these competing interests have justified the lack of climate accord compliance among the some of the world’s largest emitters.
+In popular discourse, these competing objectives have justified the lack of climate accord compliance among the some of the world’s largest emitters.
 In theoretical discussions, perceived chasms between degrowth and radical social transformation and between workers’ immediate interests and the longterm requirements of sustainable production demonstrate that tensions arise from not only from massive inequalities but also from the basic conceptions of what capitalism is and what, precisely, drives it toward imperial expansion and environmental devastation.

 Sneak Peeks:

-Critical Theory Workshop Webinar on YouTube | Download Presentation Slides
+Critical Theory Workshop Webinar: The Anti-Colonial Tradition w/ Larry Alan Busk and Jared Bly on YouTube | Download Presentation Slides

-Coming January 2025: Authors Meet Critics Panel w/ Larry Alan Busk (“The Contradiction Between Use-Value and Exchange-Value”)
+CTW Webinar: Authors Meet Critics Panel w/ Larry Alan Busk (“The Contradiction Between Use-Value and Exchange-Value”)

-Coming Summer 2025: Paris Critical Theory Workshop | Download Presentation Slides
+Coming Summer 2025: Paris Critical Theory Workshop w/ Jennifer Ponce de León | Download Presentation Slides